awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 ## Viewing the top contributors<a name="Container-Insights-view-metrics-topn"></a>

 For some of the views in Container Insights performance monitoring, you can also see the top contributors by memory or CPU, or the most recently active resources\.
-This is available when you select any of the following dasbhoards in the drop\-down box near the top of the page:
+This is available when you select any of the following dashboards in the drop\-down box near the top of the page:
 + ECS Services
 + ECS Tasks
 + EKS Namespaces